 Family Reunion Planning: 6 Steps to Stress-Free Success - My Family Travels

-Are you in charge of organizing the big family reunion this year?
-Here's an in-depth guide to get you started.
-Are you in charge of organizing the big family reunion this year?
-Here's an in-depth guide to get you started.
+Are you in charge of doing the family reunion planning this year?
+If so, here’s my in-depth guide to get you started.

 For our 22-member reunions, we first started designating the coordinators by age order.
 However, that plan only worked for two reunions.
 At that point, my mother-in-law Shirley Gaynor stepped in.
 “I had the urge to have all my seven children and grandchildren together,” and in order to see that to fruition, she became our reunion organizer.

-Choosing a location is first on the coordinator's agenda.
+Choosing a location is first on the coordinator’s agenda.
 Since you cannot cater to everyone, you should aim for a central geographic location.
-While some of our locations have been spectacular, such as Rocky Mountain National Park, we have returned happily to scenic Door County for three years in a row.
+Some of our locations have been spectacular, such as Rocky Mountain National Park.
+However, we have returned happily to scenic Door County for three years in a row due to its convenience.
 This northern peninsula of Wisconsin is accessible, while exuding plenty of charm and offering an array of activities to satisfy all interests.
-Yvonne Weidman said they too selected Door County as well as Stowe, Vermont as pleasant spots for their reunions because a family member had been there already.
+Yvonne Weidman said they too selected Door County, and alternated with Stowe, Vermont, as pleasant spots for their reunions because a family member had been there already.

-And if you've decided to go green during this year's family reunion, leave the car at home and pick a location in walkable destinations including San Francisco or Vail to reduce driving.
-Everyone will appreciate having shopping, restaurants, parks, bike trails, and galleries nearby.
-Walking isn't just better for the environment; it will keep your family healthy and happy.
-You'll successfully avoid arguments over who has to drive and when to pile the kids in the car and locate car seats.
+Everyone will appreciate having shopping, restaurants, parks, bike trails, and galleries near lodging.
+Walking isn’t just better for the environment; it will keep your family healthy and happy.
+You’ll successfully avoid arguments over who has to drive and when to pile the kids in the car and locate car seats.

 There are a number of ways to get information on housing once you have chosen your destination.
 They include using a travel agent, contacting a tourist board, using the Internet, or physically exploring the region beforehand to choose the right spot for your family’s needs.
 My in-laws, for example, drove to Door County the fall prior to our first reunion and discovered the Evergreen Condominiums in Fish Creek.
 “We fell in love with them because they were new, clean, located at the entrance of Peninsula State Park, and in walking distance of a cute town center,” said Shirley Gaynor.